henrik/thepugautomatic.com-eleventy/src/site/posts/2020-11-08-systematically-removing-code.md

 This is one of those things that seems obvious when you do it, but in my experience, many people do it haphazardly.

-Ssay we wanted to remove the "item box" from this page:
+Say we wanted to remove the "item box" from this page:

 {% filename "page.html.erb" %}
 ``` erb